PingOne

 Select Merge with permission sets in Salesforce or Overwrite permission sets in Salesforce.
 If you select Merge with permission sets in Salesforce and a permission set is added in the datastore, PingOne adds it to the user’s existing permission sets in Salesforce.

-PingOne does not remove any permission sets added in Salesforce by other sources.
+PingOne doesn’t remove any permission sets added in Salesforce by other sources.
 If you select Overwrite permission sets in Salesforce, and a permission set is added or removed in the datastore, PingOne overwrites the user’s permission sets in Salesforce with those from the datastore.

-Determines whether to disable a user in the Salesforce identity store when the user is disabled in the PingOne identity store.
+• Enable users disable: Determines whether to disable a user in the target identity store when the user is disabled in the source identity store.

-Determines the action to take when deprovisioning users from the Salesforce identity store:
+• Action When Disabling Users: Determines the action to take when deprovisioning users from the Salesforce identity store.

 • Disable.
 When deprovisioning, PingOne disables the user.
 The user cannot sign on, and their data is not visible to other users in Salesforce.